 Offices will reopen, people will still work remotely, and there will still be firstline workers who aren’t sat at computers.
 These people will need a digital workplace that supports their working practices and, as Sam has said, “the impact on employees is what makes the digital workplace important”.

 Some businesses may have hastily implemented a new platform and may now regret any cut corners or compromises, or even found the product doesn’t satisfy real-world requirements.
 Others, relying only on their current platforms and products, may well have seen the stark reality of their digital workplace’s limitations.
 I would urge you to think about what’s best for your users, rather than what’s cheap, what you find first on Google, or what you already have.
 Money is tight in a lot of places, I’m not ignoring that fact, but you need to make the right decision that is based on a number of factors – cost may be just one of those.

 We can help you, either through our consultancy services (channel audits, strategy, or product selection to name just a few) or through our product reports.
-We currently have two: SharePoint intranet in-a-box products, and employee apps (due out in September).
+We currently have two: SharePoint intranet in-a-box products, and employee apps.
 They will help demystify the market, save you weeks of research time, and give you confidence to make the right decision.